-In this article, I will present to you my views on how one should train to improve golfing performance.
+In this article, I will present my views on how one should train to improve golfing performance.

-Golf has always been seen as a game of precision and skill more than one of raw power and strength.
+Golf has always been seen as a precision and skill game, more than one of raw power and strength.
 I remember when I started playing, no pro golfer exercised, let alone trained.
-And the likes of Craig Stadler, Rocco Mediate and Corey Pavin did nothing to reinforce that golfers needed to be in good shape to be successful.
+And the likes of Craig Stadler, Rocco Mediate, and Corey Pavin did nothing to reinforce that golfers needed to be in good shape to be successful.

 But the game has changed.
 The top pros now differentiate themselves from the rest of the field in large part because of driving distance.

-To be among the best, you need to hit it long (and straight of course).
-Rory, DJ, Rahm, Koepka, Bubba, Finau, Dechambeau, Adam Scott, etc. all drive it way over 300 yards on average, routinely reaching 350+ in competition play.
+To be among the best, you need to hit it long (and straight, of course).
+Rory, DJ, Rahm, Koepka, Bubba, Finau, Dechambeau, Adam Scott, etc., all drive it way over 300 yards on average, routinely reaching 350+ competition play.

 And I’d go as far as saying that the average player who is passionate about the game would gladly give one inch of penis size to gain 20 yards of driving distance!